Basis-Theory/basistheory-android/README.md

 ## Example Usage

-A full example Android app can be viewed within the [example](example) module within this repo.
+A full example Android application can be viewed within the [example](example) module within this repository.

 ```kotlin
 val nameElement = findViewById(R.id.name)